ganesh-vallabhareddy/Accent-Based-Voice-Engine/README.md

 There are several potential uses for the Accent-Based Speech Engine, including in business, education, entertainment, and customer service.

-1)This technology can be used to produce audio content for language learners who want to enhance their listening skills.
+- This technology can be used to produce audio content for language learners who want to enhance their listening skills.

-2)It can also be used to produce voiceovers for movies, video games, and other forms of entertainment.
+- It can also be used to produce voiceovers for movies, video games, and other forms of entertainment.

-3)This technique can be used in customer care to offer tailored assistance in a variety of accents to clients from across the world.
+- This technique can be used in customer care to offer tailored assistance in a variety of accents to clients from across the world.

-4)This technology is also helpful for entrepreneurs when two people from two separate nations are having a formal conversation.
+- This technology is also helpful for entrepreneurs when two people from two separate nations are having a formal conversation.